 You are using an outdated browser.
 Please upgrade your browser to improve your experience and security.

-If you would like to develop an Android app for the EmStat modules or Sensit Potentiostats, you can use our Software Development Tools and code examples.Check out the two development options
+If you would like to develop an Android or iOS app for our potentiostats, you can use our Software Development Tools and code examples.Check out the two development options

 There are two ways to develop an app for our potentiostats (or potentiostat modules).

-Option 1: use MethodSCRIPT and write a native app for Android
+Option 2: use MethodSCRIPT and write a native app for Android or iOS

-The PalmSens4, EmStat Go (with EmStat Pico) and Sensit BT all have Bluetooth.
+The Sensit Smart, Sensit BT, the EmStat Pico and EmStat Go (with EmStat Pico), support MethodSCRIPTTM.
 A tutorial and code example in Swift is available to show how to build a native app using the MethodSCRIPTTM communications protocol.
 A similar example for Android Studio is available written in Java for both Bluetooth and USB communication with our hardware.

 Read more about MethodSCRIPT